eclipse-ankaios/ankaios/common/doc/swdesign/README.md

 Status: approved

-Ankaios shall support additional information for the workload execution state.
+Ankaios shall support a string with additional information for the workload execution state.

 Rationale:
-The additional information is could be provided by the runtime and is helpful for debugging purposes.
+The additional information could be provided by the runtime and is helpful for debugging purposes.

 Tags:
 - Objects